 What began in the lab as the development of neural stem cells and tests on mice has blossomed now into a full-blown human clinical trial.
 Phase 1 results showed that 18 ALS patients could safely receive the injection of stem cells into their lumbar (lower) and cervical (upper) spinal cords.
 Now Phase 2, designed to determine whether the stem cells can slow or stop the progression of ALS, has been completed.
 More than 30 patients have been injected, and the results, while preliminary, are promising.

-Intraspinal transplantation of up to 16 million stem cells in patients with amyotrophic lateral sclerosis (ALS) was safe and well-tolerated, and caused no acceleration in disease progression, according to data presented by Dr. Feldman at the American Neurological Association’s 2015 Annual Meeting in Chicago.
+Intraspinal transplantation of up to 16 million stem cells in patients with amyotrophic lateral sclerosis (ALS) was safe and well-tolerated, and caused no acceleration in disease progression, according to data recently published in the journal Neurology.

 Additionally, 70 percent of patients recovered to higher levels than those of the historic control.